- Step 1: Set Up Your Host

 Now that you have a running server, connect to it with an SSH client.
 This is sometimes as simple as opening a terminal and typing

-ssh root@hostname, where
+ssh user@hostname, where

 hostname is your server address.
 Consult your host’s documentation for instructions for logging on via SSH.
 Here is a sampling of guides for VPS hosts: